Sorry, you need to enable JavaScript to visit this website.

 Participative structures within formal educations settings

-Competence gaining through active participation strengthened in all levels of education after the introduction of the new curricula on 1 August 2016.
-According to the curricula, the aim is to create a culture of action which supports students’ engagement and participation.
-The idea is to include all students in the planning, realising, developing and evaluating of education and matters concerning the learning community.
-According to the Basic Education Act (in Finnish, also available in Swedish), the Act on General Upper Secondary Schools (in Finnish, also available in Swedish) and Act on Vocational Education and Training (in Finnish, also available in Swedish) , education providers must promote the participation of all pupils and students and to ensure that all students have an opportunity to express their opinions on matters related to students’ status.
-In addition, schools and educational institutions must have a student body.
-The task of the student body is to promote collaboration between students and the school, and it must be heard in decisions regarding the drafting of school curricula and other plans, such as those involving the formulation of codes of conduct in schools.
+According to the Basic Education Act (628/1998) (Perusopetuslaki, also available in Swedish), the Act on General Upper Secondary Schools (714/2018) (Lukiolaki, also available in Swedish) and Act on Vocational Education and Training (531/2017) (Laki ammatillisesta koulutuksesta, also available in Swedish), education providers must promote the participation of all pupils and students.
+They are also required to ensure that all students have the opportunity to express their opinions on matters affecting their status.
+These objectives are included in the respective curricula at all levels of education.
+Furthermore, all schools and educational institutions must establish a student body.
+The role of the student body is to promote collaboration between students and the school; it must be heard in decision-making regarding the development of curricula and other school plans, such as those involving the formulation of codes of conduct.

 Measures to encourage student participation in the local community and wider society

-On a government level, measures to encourage student participation in the local community and wider society include the Ministry of Education and Culture's National Programme to Promote Democracy and Participation.
-The Government resolution was adopted on 20 March 2025.
-It outlines the promotion of democracy and participation during 2025–2027, in line with the Government programme (2024-2027).
+At the government level, measures to encourage student participation in the local community and wider society include the National Programme to Promote Democracy and Participation (Kansallinen ohjelma demokratian ja osallistumisen edistämiseksi).
+The Government resolution for the programme was adopted on 20 March 2025.
+It outlines the strategy for promoting democracy and participation through 2025–2027, in alignment with the Government programme (2024-2027) (Hallitusohjelma).
+The programme prioritises the development of child- and youth-friendly approaches to support participation.
+In addition, it aims to strengthen the position of local youth councils, as well as the cooperation between student bodies and other bodies representing young people.

-Student participation is also promoted on an organisational level.
-For example, the expert organisation Nuorten Suomi promotes youth participation and the agency of young people on a nation-wide level.
-As part of its activities, Nuorten Suomi ry organises Impact! -theme days (Vaikuta! -teemapäivä in Finnish).
-Vaikuta! -teemapäivä is a model for supporting youth participation.
-The model has been developed together with young people and with the support of Erasmus+ funding.
-Various organisations participate in arranging the theme days, which cover a variety of topics and take place in a variety of education institutions from primary school to vocational education centres.
-Nuorten Suomi ry has for example approached the theme of security as a part of the theme days.
+Student participation is also promoted at the organisational level.
+For example, the expert organisation Nuorten Suomi promotes youth participation and youth agency nationwide.
+As part of its core activities, Nuorten Suomi ry organises ongoing Impact! theme days (Vaikuta! -teemapäivä), a concept originally created in 2017.
+Currently, the organisation participates in implementing the National Programme to Promote Democracy and Participation 2023–2027.
+The model has been developed in collaboration with young people and supported by Erasmus+ funding.
+Various organisations participate in arranging the theme days, which cover a wide range of topics and are hosted across various educational institutions, from primary schools to vocational education centres.
+As part of the theme days, Nuorten Suomi ry has, for example, addressed the theme of security.

 Partnerships between formal education providers, youth organisations and youth work providers

-In many cases, cooperation has already been established for many years, which means that processes started during older versions of the curriculum.
-Cooperation has been common especially when it comes to the lower level of secondary education.
-The youth work services of the municipalities have been active in organising school youth work.
 The Mannerheim League for Child Welfare offers training for pupils who are peer-supporters in their school.
-The Operation a Day’s Work (ODW) Finland offers pupils the possibility for doing a Day’s Work for charity.
+The Operation a Day’s Work (ODW) Finland offers pupils the possibility of doing a Day’s Work for charity.
 The Development Centre Opinkirjo (in Finnish) organises activities for pupil councils and Youth Parliament clubs in schools, the culmination of which is the Youth Parliament meeting at the national level.
-The Youth Academy offers knowhow and funding for pupils to realise their projects.
+The Youth Academy offers expertise and funding for pupils to realise their own projects.

-The Finnish National Youth Council and Youth Sector organised parliamentary elections candidate panels in the lower and upper secondary schools in cooperation with political parties, as well as the 'shadow-parliamentary elections' both for the parliamentary - and the municipal elections.
-Additionally, the event 'market place of politics' have been organised by the same bodies, with the idea of opening doors for political parties to come to school as part of civic education.
+The Finnish National Youth Council and Youth Sector (FYCS) has organised various activities supporting young people’s participation in election-related activities.
+Currently, FYCS coordinates the project YOUTHVOTES (2025–2027) in collaboration with the National Youth Councils of Denmark (DUF) and Estonia (ENL), as well as the OpenVAA association.
 The Finnish National Youth Council and Youth Sector is an umbrella organisation for 130 national youth organisations lobbying for their viewpoint and youth work in general in public decision-making.

 Quality assurance/quality guidelines for non-formal learning